cmottao/cmottao/README.md

 ## About me

-- Systems engineering student, Universidad Nacional de Colombia.
+- Systems engineering student, National University of Colombia.
 - Interested in competitive programming and software development.
 - Always learning new things.